 The Existing Stockholders will enter into a stockholders agreement with the Company (the "Stockholders' Agreement").
-The Existing Stockholders will in the aggregate own shares having 98.6% of the voting power of the Company immediately after the Offerings (approximately 98.4% if the underwriters overallotment options are exercised in full).
-In order to ensure the qualification of the Reorganization under Section 351 of the Code, the Existing Stockholders have agreed not to transfer any shares they own for 366 days after the Offerings without the consent of the Company except for certain transfers relating to the funding of the Distributor Options and the grant of the employee stock bonus awards.
+The Existing Stockholders will in the aggregate own shares having 98.8% of the voting power of the Company immediately after the Offerings (approximately 98.7% of the Underwriters overallotment options are exercised in full.)
+In order to ensure the qualification of the Reorganization under Section 351 of the Code, the Existing Stockholders have agreed not to transfer any shares they own for 365 days after the Offerings without the consent of the Company except for certain transfers relating to the funding of the Distributor Options and the grant of the employee stock bonus awards.
 See "Shares Eligible for Future Sale."
-After the expiration of this 366 day period and subject to any volume limitations imposed by Rule 144, no such stockholder is permitted to transfer in any one-year period a number of shares equal to the greater of (i) 10% of the total number of shares of Common Stock originally issued to such stockholder in connection with the Reorganization, or (ii) 1.25% of the total Common Stock issued and outstanding at the time of such proposed transfer.
+After the expiration of this 365-day period, no such stockholder is permitted to transfer in any one-year period a number of shares greater than the lesser of (i) the amount that could be sold under Rule 144 during that period, or (ii) 1.25% of the total Common Stock owned by Existing Stockholders and as of the date of the Stockholders Agreement.
 The Existing Stockholders have been granted registration rights by the Company permitting each of such Existing Stockholder to register his or her shares of Class A Common Stock, subject to certain restrictions, on any registration statement filed by the Company until such Existing Stockholder has sold a specified value of shares of Class A Common Stock.
-See "Description of Capital Stock--Registration Rights."
+See "Certain Relationships and Related Transactions.

 Prior to the Offerings, the Company will enter into indemnification agreements with its officers and directors indemnifying them against liability incurred by them in the course of their service to the Company.
-Prior to or immediately following the Offerings, the Company has granted certain of its executive officers stock bonus awards of shares of Class A Common Stock.
-See "Management--1996 Stock Incentive Plan--Number of Shares."
-In January 1994, NSI stockholders agreed to grant M. Truman Hunt an option to purchase 267,500 shares of Class A Common Stock at an aggregate exercise price of \$500,000 which reflects the agreed upon fair market value of this equity interest in January 1994.
-This option is immediately exercisable upon consummation of the Reorganization.
-The Company has been advised by M. Truman Hunt that he intends to exercise a portion of this option and purchase 14,500 shares of Class A Common Stock immediately following the Reorganization and prior to the Offerings and then sell such shares in the Offerings.
+The Company has granted certain of its executive officers options to purchase shares of Class A Common Stock.
+In January 1994, NSI stockholders agreed to grant M. Truman Hunt an option to purchase 267,500 shares of capital stock of the Company at an aggregate exercise price of \$500,000 which reflects the agreed upon fair market value of this equity interest in January 1994.
+This option is immediately exercisable, upon consummation of the Reorganization.

-Prior to the Offerings, the Existing Stockholders will convert 1,605,000 shares of Class B Common Stock into Class A Common Stock and contribute such shares to the Company.
-The Company will grant to NSI the Distributor Options to purchase such shares of Common Stock and NSI will assign the Distributor Options to qualifying distributors of NSI in connection with the Offerings.
+Prior to the Offerings, the Existing Stockholders intend to contribute to the Company 1,605,000 of the outstanding shares of the Company's Common Stock.
+The Company intends to grant to NSI the Distributor Options to purchase such shares of Common Stock and NSI intends to assign the Distributor Options to qualifying distributors of NSI in connection with the Offerings.
 The Distributor Options will be subject to certain conditions related to distributor performance and will vest on December 31, 1997.
 The Company will record distributor incentive expense for the Distributor Options.
 See "Shares Eligible for Future Sale."